-Special-Status/CESA-Listed and Fully Protected Wildlife
+3.3.4.2.4 Effects on Special-Status/CESA-Listed and Fully Protected Wildlife

 The following section summarizes the life history of 57 special-status wildlife species that are known to occur, or have the potential to occur within or immediately adjacent to the FERC Project Boundary.
-Included for each species is a summary of: 1) range and preferred habitat; 2) known occurrences; and 3) Project effects.
+Included for each species is a description of: 1) range and preferred habitat; 2) known occurrences; and 3) Project effects.
 For 10 of the 57 species, YCWA has included a description of specific proposed conditions that would mitigate Project effects.
 These species are bald eagle, American peregrine falcon, northern goshawk, California spotted owl, ringtail, western red bat, spotted bat, Townsend's big-eared bat, pallid bat and western mastiff bat (Eumops perotis californicus).
+In addition, YCWA's proposed six general conditions may apply to all special-status wildlife.